mgkaefer/ilia-frontend/README.md

 ### Styling

-The application's styling is implemented using Tailwind CSS, a utility-first CSS framework.
-Tailwind CSS provides a set of pre-defined utility classes that can be used to style components directly in the JSX code.
-This approach promotes a more maintainable and scalable codebase by co-locating styles with their respective components.
+The application's styling is implemented using Tailwind CSS and Styled Components.

 ### Performance Optimizations